Losant/losant-docs/docs/workflows/logic/csv-decode.md

 # CSV Decode Node

-The CSV Decode Node allows a workflow to decode a CSV String on the payload into an object.
+The CSV Decode Node allows a workflow to decode a CSV String on the payload into an object array.

 ![CSV Decode Node](/images/workflows/logic/csv-decode-node.png "CSV Decode Node")